Partners in Ministry

 Native American Congregational Support offers support for Native American congregational issues, facilitates evangelism and leadership development.

 The Presbyterian Church (U.S.A.)
 Investment and Loan Program Inc. assists churches by providing mortgage products that build buildings and investment products that help investors focus their resources on the church's growth.
-For information, procedures and guidelines about General Assembly Church Loans, please contact Ben Blake, Judy Walton or Jason Peterson at 100 Witherspoon Street, Louisville, KY 40202-1396, (800) 903-7457.
+For information, procedures and guidelines about General Assembly Church Loans, please contact Clare Lewis, Judy Walton or Jason Peterson at 100 Witherspoon Street, Louisville, KY 40202-1396, (800) 903-7457.

 The Church Financial Campaign Service provides a wide array of services to empower congregations, presbyteries and other church-related agencies to secure financial commitments from and deepen the stewardship awareness of their faith communities.
 This in turn enhances the organization's ability to better serve through mission and ministry.